 Red squirrels rely on woodland.
 They feed, nest and breed in trees and need good amounts of well-managed woodland to survive.
-Loss of woodland in the past has undoubtedly caused difficulties but woodland owners and managers now recognise the challenges facing squirrels and are taking action to help them.
+Loss of woodland in the past has caused difficulties but our woodland resource is currently expanding for a variety of reasons and woodland owners and managers are mostly glad to be host to red squirrels.

 Grey squirrels also brought disease.
-Over generations, they have raised resistance to many of their viruses and diseases but our red squirrels have not had the opportunity.
+While grey squirrels have developed resistance to many of the viruses and diseases they have evolved with in North America, when they were brought over with grey squirrels, these diseases create new threats for our red squirrels.
 In particular squirrelpox virus which is fatal to red squirrels.
-It is currently found only in South Scotland but, if this disease is allowed to spread, the rest of the Scottish population could be at risk.
+It is currently found only in South Scotland but, this virus has proved very hard to contain and the rest of the Scottish population could be at risk very soon.
 This is possibly the single greatest risk to the future of red squirrels in Scotland.

 What are we doing?

 Red squirrels were one of the first species identified as needing urgent action and a Species Action Plan was published under the Biodiversity Action Plan in 1995.
 In 2007, we included it on the Species Action Framework (SAF) which provided a variety of practical actions to help the species survive.